GerritCodeReview/homepage/pages/site/community/kudos.md

 ### List of kudos

-Note: Please add new kudos at the top of this list.
+Please add new kudos at the top of this list.

 ---